St. Patrick's Day Crafts to Make With Your Little Leprechauns

 Make Chocolate Sprinkle Doughnuts:

-Dip the tops of O-shape cereal into melted dark or white chocolate (the tines of a fork work well for this) and cover with sprinkles.
+Dip the tops of O-shaped cereal into melted dark or white chocolate (the tines of a fork work well for this) and cover with sprinkles.

 Make Cinnamon Sugar Doughnuts: